 Under UK domestic law, a company may have a duty to withhold tax in relation to the payment of either interest or royalties (or other sums paid for the use of a patent).
 The circumstances in which such a liability arises are discussed below.

-There is no requirement to deduct WHT from dividends, except in respect of Property Income Dividends (PIDs) paid by UK REITs which are generally subject to WHT at 20%.
+There is no requirement to deduct WHT from dividends, except in respect of property income dividends (PIDs) paid by UK REITs, which are generally subject to WHT at 20%.
 Therefore, dividends (apart from PIDs) may always be paid gross, regardless of the terms of the applicable DTT.

 Please note, however, that this is not an exhaustive list of all the deductions that might be required to be made in respect of UK tax from payments made to or by companies.
-In particular, non-resident companies that are subject to UK tax on UK-source rental profits (see the Taxes on corporate income section for more information) will find their letting agent or tenants are obligated to withhold the appropriate tax at source (currently 20% without any allowances) from their rental payments unless the recipient has first applied and been given permission to receive gross rents under the Non Resident Landlord (NRL) scheme discussed above.
+In particular, non-resident companies that are subject to UK tax on UK-source rental profits (see the Taxes on corporate income section for more information) will find their letting agent or tenants are obligated to withhold the appropriate tax at source (currently 20% without any allowances) from their rental payments unless the recipient has first applied and been given permission to receive gross rents under the NRL scheme.
 Companies are also under an obligation to withhold tax from annual payments.
 Two other important examples are the UK's deduction at source regime for entertainers and sportsmen, and the scheme under which payments to unregistered subcontractors working on big building projects may need to have tax deducted at source.

 - Payments of interest by UK resident companies if the beneficial owner of the interest is also a UK resident company, or a UK PE, provided the interest concerned will be taxed in the United Kingdom as part of the PE's trading profits.